toonarmycaptain/qhub/docs/source/admin_guide/cost.md

 From the chart above we can see that cloud prices are pretty much the same between cloud providers.
-For smaller instances (not shown in this table) digital ocean can same some money.
+For smaller instances (not shown in this table) digital ocean can save some money.